Goldberg Jones Practice Area:

 Child custody disputes are one of the biggest, most stressful times parents face.
 For fathers, these are especially crucial moments.

 The courts recognize the importance of both parents remaining in a child’s life after divorce.
-That generally only happens in cases of abuse or neglect, when it places the child’s health and safety in jeopardy.
+While there are situations where one parent is favored over the other, that generally only happens in cases of abuse or neglect, when it places the child’s health and safety in jeopardy.

 When creating a parenting plan, the courts consider many factors.
 They account for the child’s relationship with each parent and other siblings.
 Location, physical environment, parenting ability, and more also play a role.